 Master Agreement This Confirmation supplements and forms part of, and is subject to, the Master Agreement dated [………] as amended and supplemented from time to time (the “Agreement”), between you and us.
-All provisions of this agreement govern this Confirmation unless expressly modified above.
+All provisions of the Agreement govern this Confirmation unless expressly modified above.

 Representation Party A and Party B each represent that as of the Trade Date it is: (i) exposed in the conduct of its business to the risk of variations in temperature of the kind reflected in this Transaction and (ii) entering into this Transaction solely to offset or manage that risk.